PonPlayJS/M-Eureka/README.md

 - If a reward policy is not executed, the entire process is redone.

 ## Coming soon
-- The code will soon be adapted to work with environments in Mujoco, RoboCup and Isaac Sim.
+- The code will soon be adapted to work with environments in RoboCup, Mujoco, and Isaac Sim.